Fsociety-Mrn/AIoT-Smartlock/README.md

  <img width="150" height="150" src="https://github.com/Fsociety-Mrn/AIoT-Smartlock/blob/raspberry/Images/logo192x192.png" alt="Paro Paro G logo">
 </p>

-<h1 align="center">AIoT Smartlock</h1>
+<h1 align="center">AI and IoT Smartlock</h1>

 <p align="center">
-    A Smart Lock with AI and IoT interfacing in CEA Faculty in RTU Campus
+    A Smart Lock with AI and IoT interfacing in CEng Faculty in RTU Campus
 </p>

 ## Abstract

-CEA Faculty at RTU Pasig Campus implemented a Smart Locker System with AI and IoT to enhance security and convenience.
+CEng Faculty at RTU Pasig Campus implemented a Smart Locker System with AI and IoT to enhance security and convenience.
 The system uses facial recognition to ensure authorized access and allows for real-time monitoring and tracking of locker usage.
 Physical keys are not needed, and the system includes a